RoelN/ChromaCheck/README.md

 Applying font to canvas: we get original fallback glyphs instead of (one of the) color formats.
 See: http://robert.ocallahan.org/2013/02/svg-in-opentype-new-approach-to-svg.html ("Fallback to regular OpenType glyph rendering for renderers that don't support SVG glyphs, and also if we need to obtain the outline of a glyph as a path (e.g. for <canvas> addText()).")
 So reading the canvas (like Typehelpers did for anti-aliasing) doesn't work!

-Font styles will not be applied to `canvas` when the font is not also used in a normal element like a `div`.
-Also, it seems it only works when this is done with a normal `style` tag instead of the one injected with JavaScript.
-Note to self: investigate!
+Font styles will not be applied to `canvas` when the font is not also used in another element like a `div`.
+This is because when we draw text with fillText(), the font hasn't loaded yet so it'll use a fallback font.

+Both [WordPress](https://core.trac.wordpress.org/browser/trunk/src/wp-includes/js/wp-emoji-loader.js) and [Modernizr](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/emoji.js) check for emoji support, regardless if it's the normal or color variant.
+They're both broken in Firefox because of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1209480).

 ## Inspiration, hat-tips or previous work